koskath/arete2/course_content/SC/md_files/Lecture2/lecture_2_slide_31_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-lkcorP
-retnüG
-Relationship Map – probably similar to your map?
+# Relationship Map – probably similar to your
-Family 1
-Supplier
-Family 2
-Supplier
-Supplier of Assembly
-Family 3 “Cockpits” Plant
-Supplier
-Family 10
-Supplier
+map?
+This relationship map – probably similar to your own – shows different supplier families (e.g. Family 1, Family 2, Family 3 “Cockpits”, Family 10) and their roles as suppliers to an assembly plant.
+It illustrates how multiple suppliers are connected to a focal operation in a supply chain.

-© 2008 Pearson Prentice Hall ---
-Introduction to Operations and Supply
-Chain Management, 2/e ---Bozarthand
-Handfield, ISBN: 0131791036
+© 2008 Pearson Prentice Hall --- Introduction to Operations and Supply Chain Management, 2/e --- Bozarth and Handfield, ISBN: 0131791036

 Slide 31